ThePrgs/rating-app-backend/README.md

 * Rating controller

-Controller contains API endpoints for posting a rating, retrieving current rating settings and updating rating settings.
+Controller contains API endpoints for posting a rating, retrieving current rating settings, updating rating settings and retrieving ratings between two dates.

 ## Authorization

+* Our application has two roles: `USER` and `ADMIN`.
+* For user authentication we use Google OAuth 2.0 (on our SPA).
+* Session management is set to `STATELESS` (we're using Google Access Token to retrieve protected resources).